18F/identity-gitlab/README.md

 `helm history gitlab -n gitlab --debug` might also be a good tool to see how the rollout went.

+### Dashboard

+If you want to see what is going on in the cluster, and you are a k8s-admin, you can do `kubectl port-forward service/dashboard-kubernetes-dashboard 4430:443 -n kubernetes-dashboard` and then go to http://localhost:4430/ to see almost everything.
+It is running in a read-only mode, with reduced privs, so it can't see things like secrets and so on.

 Have fun!!